-In-kind contributions will not be recognized in cost-sharing calculations..
+In-kind contributions will not be recognized in cost-sharing calculations1.
 In-kind contributions over and above the base cost sharing requirement can and should be used to demonstrate additional industry/other support for a project and this will positively affect the evaluation score (Section 2.3 has more detail on the evaluation process).

-For 2024/25, the following table identifies the minimum cost-sharing requirements.
+For 2025/26, the following table identifies the minimum costsharing requirements.
 Projects with a higher-than-required industry contribution will be ranked higher in some aspects of the proposal evaluation process due to their strong industry support.

-FII contribution to match industry contribution to a maximum of 500/

-Minimum contribution by 50%
+FII contribution to match industry contribution to a maximum of 50% (see note 1,3) Minimum contribution by funding recipient 50% (see note 2,3)

-funding recipient (See Note 2,3)

-- Note 1.
-Except for the U.S. WoodWorks program, where FII's contribution will not exceed 15%. - Note 2.
-If one or more third parties contribute to a given eligible activity, FII would, subject to available funds, match industry's contribution. - Note 3.
+Note 1.
+Except for the U.S. WoodWorks program, where FII's contribution will not exceed 15%.
+Note 2.
+If one or more third parties contribute to a given eligible activity, FII would, subject to available funds, match industry's contribution.

+Note 3.
 For value-added export readiness activities, FII would contribute up to three-quarters of the cost of eligible activities if no third-party funding is available.